jrgmuimi/ReliableUDPFileSender/README.md

 ./Receiver [receiver-port] [output-file] [receiver-log-file (optional)]

 An option to specify a log file for each program is included: The log file logs the header values of all packets sent and received, as well as extra information such as the calculated checksum and current expected sequence number.

+Additionally, if you want to experiment with transferring over an unreliable channel, UnreliableChannel.h is provided to simulate packet loss and packet corruption.
+You simply have to replace the recvfrom and sendto functions with the unreliable functions located in UnreliableChannel.c